yasutakatou/tfimport/README.md

 # Usecase
 ## Interactive mode

-If you run it without any arguments, you will be in the mode of selecting the resource you want to import from the menu.
+If you run it **without any arguments**, you will be in the mode of selecting the resource you want to import from the menu.

 ```
 ./tfimport.sh